 Park Lane, Westminster

-The second most valuable property on the British Monopoly board came into existence on the eastern border of Hyde Park after Henry VIII enclosed the park in the early 16th century
+This prestigious thoroughfare came into existence on the eastern edge of Hyde Park after Henry VIII enclosed the park in the early 16th century

 What is now Park Lane was a rough track called Tyburn Lane until the 18th century.
 As Mayfair grew, titled gentlemen erected mansions on the east side of the new road.
 Dorchester House was built in 1751 but did not gain that name until after its acquisition by Joseph Damer, who was made first Earl of Dorchester in 1792.